aiser-team/cabrnet/src/cabrnet/generic/model.md

 using the `extractor` keyword.
 A feature extractor is based on a pre-existing CNN classifier architecture -- identified by the `backbone` keyword -- where the last layers (in charge of the classification itself) have been removed.

-Additionally, in order to perform a reduction of the number of dimensions, it is possible to add a set of additional layers using the `add_on` keyword:
+Additionally, in order to reduce the number of dimensions, it is possible to add a set of additional layers using the `add_on` keyword:
 ```yaml
 extractor: